Hartford Institute Logo

 In case you are interested, here's some information about who I am:

-Additionally, I assist Joe Coalter in coordinating a Lilly Endowment project to assist organizations in improving their web presence.
-As a part of this effort, I am editor of the newsletter "InSites into American Religion."
+Additionally, Joe Coalter and I coordinate a Lilly Endowment project to assist organizations in improving their web presence.
+As a part of this effort, I am responsible for the portal site Insights into Religion

 Prior to my appointment at Hartford Seminary I taught at several institutions in and around Atlanta, GA as an adjunct faculty person.
-I also had a social and religious research consulting firm for 6 years.
-My consulting company, Congregational Consultants, was used by numerous church, denominational and secular organizations to study aspects of their organizations.
+I also had a social and religious research consulting firm for a number of years.
+Occasionally I still consult with churches, religious leaders and denominational groups.

 I have a Ph.D. in religion from Emory University, an M.Div. from Candler School of Theology and a B.A. from Southwestern University.

-One might assume from my educational choices that my religious affiliation is Methodist, however, that is not the case.
+One might assume from my educational choices that my childhood religious affiliation is Methodist, however, that is not the case.
 I grew up independent Baptist, although many of my kin are Mennonite.
-I have been involved over the years with Methodist, Presbyterian, Episcopal, Southern Baptist congregations, with nondenominational megachurches, and with small independent charismatic fellowships.
+I have been involved over the years with Methodist, Presbyterian, Episcopal, Disciples of Christ, and Southern Baptist congregations, with nondenominational megachurches, and with small independent charismatic fellowships.
 At present I do not belong to any congregation.
-I think of myself not as one affiliated with a denomination but as a spiritual person who occasionally affiliates with particular congregations.
+I think of myself not as someone affiliated with a denomination but as a spiritual person who occasionally affiliates with particular congregations.

 I am married to a wonderful spouse, Jennifer and we have three children, Katherine, Benjamin and Madeline.
-In addition we have two cats (Ashes and Socks), a black lab (Bob), and a guinea pig (Jack).
-If you are still interested in learning more about my life... you need to get a life of your own!
+In addition we have three cats (Panera, LC, and Socks).
+And, after all this, if you are still interested in learning more about my life... you need to get a life of your own!

 Courses Taught: